EnterpriseDB/tpa/docs/src/INSTALL.md

 Next, run `tpaexec setup` to create an isolated Python environment and install the correct versions of all required modules.

+!!!
+Note
+    On Ubuntu versions prior to 20.04, please use `sudo -H tpaexec setup` (to avoid subsequent permission errors during `tpaexec configure`)

 ```bash
 $ sudo /opt/EDB/TPA/bin/tpaexec setup
 ```